digitalocean/sample-functions-php-numberstowords/README.md

 ### Learn More

-You can learn more about App Platform and how to manage and update your application in [the official App Platform Documentation](https://www.digitalocean.com/docs/app-platform/).
+You can learn more about Functions by reading the [Functions Documentation](https://docs.digitalocean.com/products/functions).